flippa/promise_pay/README.md

 ## TODO:

-1. Write .find_all methods
-2. Move all errors into shared file
+1. Move all errors into shared file
-3. Don't enforce full params match on session request (?)

 ## Contributing